top of page

 1. Use CSI Link or CSiXRevit Plugin

-CSI's plugin for Revit makes exporting and importing models easier.
-This tool ensures you don't lose elements like beams, slabs, and grids during the process.
+CSI's plugin for Revit simplifies the process of exporting and importing models.
+This tool ensures you do not lose essential elements like beams, slabs, and grids during the transfer.
 Always use the latest plugin version to avoid bugs and mismatches.

 Pro Tip: Export your structural model to ETABS before adding architectural details.
-It keeps the model clean and lean.
+This keeps the model clean and efficient.

 2. Follow Clean Modeling Standards

-In Revit, follow naming conventions for structural elements.
-Use families and templates consistently, and avoid unnecessary geometry or complex shapes that won't translate well into ETABS.
+In Revit, use consistent naming conventions for structural elements.
+Stick to defined families and templates.
+Avoid unnecessary geometry or complex shapes that won't translate well into ETABS.

-Good modeling in Revit = Good analysis in ETABS.
+Good modeling in Revit equals good analysis in ETABS.

 3. Model Only What's Necessary for Analysis

-Avoid modeling components in Revit that are irrelevant to structural behavior (e.g., decorative beams or curved railings).
-ETABS doesn't need them, and importing too many details will clutter your analysis model.
+Avoid modeling components in Revit that are irrelevant to structural behavior, such as decorative beams or curved railings.
+ETABS doesn't require these details, and importing too many elements will clutter your analysis model.

 4. Check Units and Coordinates

 ETABS and Revit use different coordinate systems and units (metric vs. imperial in some regions).
-Always verify these settings before transferring data.
+Verify these settings before transferring data.

 5. Regularly Sync and Validate Models

-Make integration part of your workflow, not a one-time task.
+Make integration a routine part of your workflow, not an occasional task.
 Sync your model weekly and validate your ETABS results to avoid cumulative design discrepancies.

 Why Training Matters: Stay Ahead With the Right Skills